SpotOnInc/renovate-config/README.md

     }
     ```

-Go to step 3. below.
+After that, skip to step 3 below.
 <!-- markdownlint-disable-next-line no-inline-html -->
 </details>

+---

 Otherwise:

-0. If the repo is too much outdated - prefer to update manually as much as you can before merging Renovate init PR.
+0. Manually update as much as you can before moving forward.
+You will have the best experience with Renovate if you start with a fully-updated repo.
-1. Activate [Renovatebot Github App](https://github.com/marketplace/renovate) for your repo or ask Github org administrators.
+1. Activate [Renovatebot Github App](https://github.com/marketplace/renovate) for your repo or ask your GitHub org administrators to enable it.
-2. Renovate will create [init [PR](https://docs.renovatebot.com/getting-started/installing-onboarding/#repository-onboarding) for the new repo - open it and check that it has:
+2. Renovate will create an [init PR](https://docs.renovatebot.com/getting-started/installing-onboarding/#repository-onboarding) for the new repo - open it and check that it has:

     ```json5
     {